Antimony51122/Elingling_On_Time/Documentation/source/func/interactive_objects.rst

         }
     }

-The vehicles will encouter another issue of whether generating in the top lane or bottom lane, this will be handled in the ``Vehicle`` script that will be discussed down below.
+The vehicles will encounter another issue of whether generating in the top lane or bottom lane, this will be handled in the ``Vehicle`` script that will be discussed down below.

 Environmental Objects
 ~~~~~~~~~~~~~~~~~~~~~

 The environmental objects will face the same issue of lane choice as the vehicle does.
 Since environmental objects are not interacting with the player, we turn to simplify the ``EnvObj`` class and squeeze all the functionalities in the environmental objects spawner script.

-Same as the vehicle spawner, we declare a list of game objects as prefab pool, but this time we create two key value pairs to store the random environmental object and lane choices:
+Same as the vehicle spawner, we declare a list of game objects as prefab pool, but this time we create two key-value pairs to store the random environmental object and lane choices:

 .. code-block:: C#